K-Musty/100-days_of_code/README.md

 seen
 #### &copy K-Musty

-it's actually discipline that determines success
+it's actually discipline that determines success definitely

 ----------------
 ##### More for more